ajsnarr98/LinkNotes/README.md

 # PeopleNotes
-A notetaking app for taking notes on topics, like locations
+A notetaking app for taking notes on topics, like locations.

+Also my first Android project.
+This is definitely a learning experience for me.